CreativeJohn850/crm_utils/readme.md

 2. Clients - full always
 3. Invoices - incremental, by month

-For a full export of estimates or invoices, you get a file for each month (5years * 12 months =  a lot of clicks) For clients there is no incremental, you get the clients of all time.
+For a full export of estimates or invoices, you get a file for each month (5years * 12 months =  a lot of clicks).
+For clients there is no incremental, you get the clients of all time.

 ---